aprilschen/stylistic-music-generation/README.md

 # stylistic-music-generation
 Music Generation Finetuning notebook using the Meta's MusicGen model, trained on music from the Violet Evergarden: Automemories Soundtrack.
+Code is modified to run on AWS Sagemaker & partially on M1 Apple Silicon (no GPU).

 ### Tooling:
  - AWS Sagemaker (Compute/Jupyter Notebooks platform)